aragubas/OneTrack/README.md

 ### Instalation Guide
 1. Installing via Taiyou Packpage System:
-First, download OneTrack_packpage.zip file, them drop it into Taiyou/User/<your_username>/Packpages/ Then, Open Taiyou Packpage installer and install it.
+First, download "OneTrack Packpage.zip" file, them drop it into Taiyou/User/<your_username>/Packpages/ Then, Open Taiyou Packpage installer and install it.